-'''

-cd $deepmd_source_dir/source/build make lammps
+cd \$deepmd_source_dir/source/build make lammps

-'''

 DeePMD-kit will generate a module called USER-DEEPMD in the build directory.
+If you need low precision version, move env_low.sh to env.sh in the directory.
 Now download the LAMMPS code (290ct2020 or later), and uncompress it: